 I haven’t yet traveled Lebanon (it’s on my list), but I have had some amazing tabbouleh in Egypt and Dubai.
 After hummus, tabbouleh is probably one of the most famous dishes that we know and enjoy from the Levant/Eastern Mediterranean region.

 Traditionally, tabbouleh includes bulgur, which, as you might imagine is not gluten-free.
 So today we’re swapping the bulgur out for my favorite grain-free substitute – cauliflower rice.
 When it comes to sneaking more veggies into a meal, my love for cauliflower rice is right up there with my love for zucchini noodles.
 It’s so incredibly versatile.

-I’ve shown you how to make cauliflower rice before, so make sure to watch that video if you haven’t yet.
+I’ve shown you how to make cauliflower rice before.
 But this recipe keeps things super simple because we’re not even cooking the cauliflower rice this time.
 Yep, we’re keeping it raw.
 If you want to make life ridiculously easy, you could even use store-bought cauliflower rice.
 Then, it just a matter of tossing everything together.

 Now, given that parsley plays such an important role in this recipe, it should go without saying that you should use the freshest flat-leaf, organic parsley that you can find.
 This recipe is seriously like eating from your herb garden, so splurge on quality ingredients here.
 That goes for the tomatoes, cucumber, scallions and mint as well.

 Watch the video above to see how quickly this cauliflower rice tabbouleh recipe comes together.
 But I think you guys are really gonna love it.
 Simple, fresh and veggie-packed.
 It’s my healthy, gluten-free and paleo-friendly spin on the traditional tabbouleh.
 With the simplest instructions I think of any recipe on this website (see for yourself below).